 But all this actually makes the film more entertaining – the bad actors, bad dialogue, lunatic moments and piss-poor special effects combine to make something that is compulsively fun to watch.

 So, no masterpiece certainly.
 But The Vineyard is wonderfully entertaining, albeit not for the reasons intended.
-Best watched with beer and company.

 David Flint, MOVIES & MANIA